fall bliss salad

 Our go-to butternut squash recipe happens to be vegan and plant-based: which is fitting as a modern spin!
 Instead of rich and heavy butters and creams of the past, butternut squash soup of today can feature beautiful flavors that are fully made of plants.
 Here’s what we included in this vegan butternut squash soup recipe:

-• Chickpeas: this trick adds protein to the vegan soup, making it more filling than most!
+• Chickpeas: This trick adds protein to the vegan soup, making it more filling than most!

 • Slice off the neck first.
 Peeling and chopping the base and neck separately makes its oblong shape easier to handle.